 (C) Presentation of Accounts The Council shall cause to be prepared and laid before the members at each Annual General Meeting: (a) A statement of the receipts and expenditure during the year ending 30th June. (b) A balance sheet as at 30th June. (c) A statement of the funds at such date held in trust by or for the Society.
 Copies of these documents together with copies of the Auditor’s report under Bylaw 11 will be published on the web all paid-up members will be informed of this not less than twenty-one days before the Annual General Meeting.

-9. MANAGEMENT AND ADMINISTRATION The routine management and administration of the Society is the responsibility of the Council who shall carry out this work or delegate accordingly.
-These responsibilities include: (a) Keeping proper minutes of Council and related ad-hoc meetings (b) Keeping up-to-date records of Society activities (c) Maintaining the Register of Society members (d) supervising the administrative staff of the Society (e) arranging the meetings of the Society (f) correspondence and other related activities which may be specified by Council from time to time.
-The remuneration of Society staff shall be fixed by the Council who may also authorise the payment of expenses to such staff as it thinks proper.
+9. MANAGEMENT AND ADMINISTRATION The following officers of the council are appointed as the Trustees and the Directors of SaRS the Charity and SaRS the company: Chair, Chair Elect, Past Chair, Financial Director, President, Governance director and Director under the age of 35.
+These form the Trustee and Directors Board (T&DB) The routine management and administration of the Society is the responsibility of the T&DB who shall carry out this work or delegate accordingly.
+These responsibilities include: (a) Keeping proper minutes of T&DB, Council and related ad-hoc meetings (b) Keeping up-to-date records of Society activities (c) Maintaining the Register of Society members (d) Supervising the administrative staff of the Society (e) Arranging the meetings of the Society (f) Correspondence and other related activities which may be specified by Council from time to time.
+The remuneration of Society staff shall be fixed by the T&DB who may also authorise the payment of expenses to such staff as it thinks proper.
 10. HONORARY OFFICERS (A) Appointment of Honorary Officers The Council may appoint Honorary Officers as the Council may decide.
 (B) Rights of Honorary Officers Any Honorary Officer shall have the right of attending all meetings of the Council, but shall not have the right of voting at such meetings unless they are also a member of the Council as defined in Bylaw 5(A).